 Naxos: The Cycladic island of history and nature

-The largest island in the Cyclades enchants with its magnificent beaches, captivating history and wild nature.
+Naxos, the largest island in the Cyclades, enchants with its magnificent beaches, captivating history and wild nature.
 With its mountainous terrain and fertile valleys, it attracts adventurers and relaxation seekers alike.
 Remarkable sites include Portara, the remains of Apollo’s temple, and the Venetian citadel of Chora, illustrating the island’s rich past.
 This island offers an authentic experience where local traditions and natural landscapes coexist harmoniously.

 Portara : The Symbol of Naxos